EdwinVW/dapr-workshop/Assignment03/step-by-step.md

 First you are going to prepare the FineCollectionService so it can receive messages using Dapr pub/sub.

 With the Dapr pub/sub building-block, you use a *topic* to send and receive messages.
 The producer sends messages to the topic and a (or more) consumer(s) subscribe to this topic to receive messages.
-The Dapr ASP.NET integration library offers an elegant way of linking an ASP.NET Core WebAPI method to a pub/sub topic.
+The Dapr ASP.NET Core integration library offers an elegant way of linking an ASP.NET Core WebAPI method to a pub/sub topic.
 For every message sent to that topic, the WebAPI method is invoked and the payload of the message is delivered as request body.
+You don't have to poll for messages on the message-broker.

 1. Open the `src` folder in this repo in VS Code.

+1. If you have executed assignment 2, you can skip the next two tasks.

 1. Open the terminal window in VS Code and make sure the current folder is `src/FineCollectionService`.